 Please see the general admission requirements

-The IT city is close to the unique main Aarhus University campus, with buildings closely grouped together and surrounded by nature.
-The campus is conveniently situated near the city centre, and student accommodation is readily available as long as you apply on time.
+The IT city is close to the unique main campus of Aarhus University.
+The campus is located near the city centre, and student accommodation is readily available as long as you apply on time.
 There are a range of activities, ranging from running to regatta on the lake, as well as guest lectures, film screenings, and university events taking place throughout the year.
 To ensure student well-being, counselling services are available for students, to offer support and guidance during their time at Aarhus.

 -experienced, photographed and filmed by the students themselves.

 With thousands of pictures #AUInternational, #AarhusUni gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.

 Computer scientists continue to be in great demand all over the world and in particular in Denmark.
 Computer science graduates from Aarhus University have an excellent reputation, and are in very high demand to good and interesting jobs in and around Aarhus and abroad.
 Recent graduates have been recruited by leading IT companies in areas such as software development, consultancy work, project management, and research.

 Moreover, many Aarhus-based IT companies are on the lookout for student employees for part-time jobs.
 The department has a close collaboration with the industry network Destination AARhus, who helps international IT talents find student- or full-time jobs.
 The department also has an online ‘jobwall’, and every year we host a career fair (“Kdag”), where students get a unique opportunity to meet more than 50 IT companies.

 If you are interested in staying in academia, the department also has a very popular PhD programme.
 It is possible to apply for admission during your master studies.
 The PhD programme is open for admission four times a year.
 All PhD positions at the department are fully funded.